EPICcake808/EPICcake808.github.io/essays/FinalProject.md

 ### Approach

-Users can create accounts directly on the site and either join existing clubs or create new ones.
+Users can create accounts directly on the site and either join existing groups or create new ones.
-Each club will have its own space for organizing events, tracking results, and managing participants.
+Each group will have its own space for organizing events, tracking results, and managing participants.

 - **Tournament formats:** single elimination, double elimination, Swiss, and round robin
 - **League structures:** ranked ladders with custom MMR or scheduled season-based play